 2. How our Service Works

-LexGo provides a unique online service which allows our Customers and their Authorized Users to access a flexible digital platform (including a dynamic dashboard) that allows work teams to communicate and collaborate efficiently in real time.
+LexGo provides a unique online service which allows our Customers and their Authorized Users to access a flexible digital platform (including a dynamic dashboard) that allows work teams to communicate (via voice, video and text) and collaborate efficiently in real time.
 While certain aspects of our Sites can be viewed via the internet or app stores, Site users will have to register (create an account) in order to access our proprietary applications and service features.

-In general, our services are provided to registered customers (e.g. companies or individuals who register as such) on a subscription basis (“Customers”).
-Customers are able to invite both customer employees/agents and third-party guest users (collectively, “Authorized Users”) to participate in specific workspaces.
-Within workspaces, Authorized Users can share: documents (view only), voice communications and video-based communications (e.g. live video of faces and surroundings).
+In general, our services are provided to registered customers (e.g., individuals or companies who/which register as such) on a subscription basis (“Customers”).
+Customers can invite both customer employees/agents and third-party guest users (collectively, “Authorized Users”) to participate in specific workspaces.
+Within workspaces, Authorized Users can share any of the following: documents (view only), voice communications and video-based communications (e.g., live video of faces and surroundings).

 3. Individuals’ Rights

-LexGo is committed to respecting the privacy rights of individuals.
+LexGo is committed to respecting the privacy rights of all individuals.
 In particular, we respect to the rights of individuals to know which of their personal data we may possess or process; the right of individuals to withdraw consent for the processing of such data; and the right of individuals to withdraw consent to marketing communications from us.
 Any individual wishing to assert these rights should contact us as provided in this policy.
+And please review addendums 1, 2 and 3 for additional information which may apply to certain categories of Site users.

 4. LexGo’s Terms of Service